sebidev1/OpenGL-for-MinGW/README.md

 OpenGL MinGW for Windows

-Install

  Download the zipfile or Checkout the source and install it.
 Go into the folders and fetch the ".h" and ".a" files out.

 include ->  C:\MinGW\include\GL\